iamdurga/iamdurga.github.io/_posts/2022-03-25-r-exercise-association-rule-mining.md

 The five transcations were created from the preceding data and given the names T1,T2,T2,T4,T5.

-Now we'll use the 'arules packages' to do some more association rule mining.
+Now we'll use the `arules` package to do some more association rule mining.
 To move on, we should have installed mention packages.

 ``` r